topStrip1

 Frequently Asked Questions

-Gabapentin is a medication primarily used to treat seizures and nerve pain but can also be prescribed off-label for anxiety.
-It may help alleviate symptoms of anxiety for some individuals, but it's important to work closely with a healthcare provider to determine the most effective treatment plan.
+Gabapentin, which is also known as Neurontin can be used for anxiety treatment.
+It is a medication primarily used to treat seizures and nerve pain but can also be prescribed off-label for anxiety.
+Gabapentin may help alleviate symptoms of anxiety for some individuals, but it's important to work closely with a healthcare provider to determine the most effective treatment plan.

-The dosage of gabapentin varies depending on the condition being treated.
+The maximum dosage of gabapentin for adults varies depending on the condition being treated.
 It's crucial to follow your healthcare provider's prescribed dosage instructions carefully.
 Never adjust your dosage without consulting a healthcare professional.
 Most people use Gabapentin with a dosage between 300 mg and 3,600 mg.
+The 300 mg of Gabapentin is on the lower side of dosages that may be prescribed.
+The maximimum dosage within a 24 hour period is typically going to range from 1,200 mg of Gabapentin to 3,600 mg.

 The dosage of gabapentin for severe anxiety should be determined by a healthcare provider.
 They will consider various factors, including your medical history and current symptoms, to determine the appropriate dosage to manage severe anxiety effectively.
 Most people can take up to 3,600 mg, but this is dependent on the person.
 Long-term effectiveness has been proven for dosages up to 2,400 mg a day, and not much research has shown improved benefits for dosages more than 1,800 mg a day.
 Gabapentin should never be taken with Xanax as it can react badly with benzodiazepines.